danaikorre/dsmanufacturing.github.io/faqs.md

 Where necessary we will provide support for working with sensitive data, including the use of __non-disclosure agreements__ (NDAs), anonymisation of data or the generation of synthetic data from your source data.

 To take full advantage of the (optional) hands-on tutorial sessions, you may wish to share some aspects and visualisations about your data, to obtain peer and tutor feedback.
 We will provide guidance for doing so without revealing sensitive information.

-### What is going to happen in the tutorials?

-The tutorials, while optional, are considered the backbone activity of the course.
-Tutorials map to each week's lecture topics, to deepen understanding of concepts discussed and map theory and guidelines to practical application using your project data and ideas.
-They are practical, hands-on sessions to help you to develop, share and evaluate ideas you have for your project.

-Please note that if you choose not to attend tutorials you **must** still follow the tutorial scripts; these are linked to brief reflection exercises that guide you through the process of completing your final project.

 ### Can I work alone on my project, or do I have to work in a group?